exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 1. `exaslct` won't check if the given container file is compatible with the given flavor path.
 If this is not the case, the tests probably will fail.
 2. As `exaslct` cannot check if the file was changed during different executions of `run-db-test` with options `--reuse-uploaded-container` or `--reuse-test-environment`, `exaslct` will always skip the upload if those options are set and the file already exists in BucketFS.

-### Testing with an Accelerator
+### Testing with an accelerator

 If your test environment fulfills the requirements, you can run tests with an accelerator.
-Currently only `nvidia` is supported:
+Currently, only `nvidia` is supported:
 ```bash
 exaslct run-db-test --flavor-path=flavors/<flavor-name> --accelerator nvidia
 ```